Dr Graeme I Pearman AM, FAA, ATSE, FRoySocVic, BSc(Hon), PhD

 He is on the Boards of START International (Washington), and the Climate Institute (Sydney), and the science advisory panels of the Greenfleet Australia, RMIT Global Cities Institute, the South East Australian Climate Initiative, the National Climate Change Adaptation Research Fund and the Marine Biodiversity and Fisheries Adaptation Research Program.

 His current interests include holistic/resilient strategies for energy futures, transport technologies, human behaviour in the climate-change issue and the role of science in modern societies.
-He is married with 2 children and 2 grandchildren.
+He is married with two children and two grandchildren.